 In all of these situations, we advise our clients that there is no one right answer for all families.
 There is only the answers that are most right for your family, in light of all of the complexities and peculiarities that exist in your family.
 We take the time necessary to talk through those situations and to help our clients make informed, thoughtful decisions on the legacy they want to leave.
 We draw on a wealth of real- life experiences to help our clients chart the course that is best for them.

 The death rate is still hovering right at 100%.
 Each of us will die.
 The impact we have after our passing and how easily our affairs can be administered after death are greatly influenced by the creation of well-drafted, comprehensive estate planning documents.
-To set up an initial consultation to discuss planning for the future of your family, call 630-871-9400 or fill out my online contact form.
+To set up an initial consultation to discuss planning for the future of your family, contact our office.